-Too Into You Campaign
+Too Into You

 Background

 Violence against women is an epidemic.
 Worldwide, at least 1 in 3 women, or up to one billion women, have been beaten, coerced into sex, or otherwise abused in their lifetimes, usually by a family member, spouse, friend or acquaintance.
-In Ireland, 1 in 7 women have experienced abuse by a partner.
+Similarly, in Ireland, 1 in 3 women have experienced abuse by a partner.
 When we think of domestic abuse we often think of married couples, or older women who may have children.
 However, abuse can also happen to younger women in their teens or twenties.

 Women’s Aid is a national organisation that has been working in Ireland to stop domestic violence against women and children since 1974.
 Language have worked with Women’s Aid since 1996 on all of their communications programmes, events and campaigns.
 In 2011 we began working with Women’s Aid to develop a campaign to raise awareness about ‘dating abuse’ or ‘intimate relationship abuse’.